Our National Computer Match Program Code number is 162011

 - Multicultural Issues/Diversity

 - Candidates must have provided a minimum of 500 hours of direct contact experience to clients.
 The bulk of these hours should be in providing direct one-on-one counseling/psychotherapy services to clients – as this is the majority of the clinical work interns will be providing on internship.

 - It is not a requirement that candidates must have defended their dissertations by our application deadline, but there is a strong preference that applicants will have completed their dissertations before the start of internship.
 The doctoral internship is an intensive learning experience and interns are more able to focus on the internship if the work on their dissertations is completed.
 Having to work on dissertations can make self-care more complicated.

 Online application materials are screened by an intern application committee.
 Applicants are rated by this committee based on their online materials.
 Applicants whose training, experience and professional goals most closely parallel the training opportunities available at the UW Counseling Center will be invited to participate in a telephone interview.
 The training program at the UW Counseling Center adheres to the Association of Psychology Postdoctoral and Internship Centers’ (APPIC) guidelines regarding offers and acceptances.
 Our Center participates in the APPIC Matching Program for Psychology Internship Positions.
 For additional information regarding the APPIC Internship Matching Program, you may contact www.natmatch.com/psychint.

 If you are matched with our site, the University will conduct a national criminal conviction background check at no cost to you.
 You will complete a self-disclosure questionnaire that will be submitted to UW Human Resources.
-While employment is contingent upon successful completion of a background check, a criminal conviction is not an automatic bar to employment at the Counseling Center.
-Eligibility for employment will be determined by the Counseling Center administration in consultation with UW Human Resources.
-Applicants who match to our program but do not successfully pass this background check will not be employed as pre-doctoral interns (see APPIC Match Policy 6b).
+While hiring is contingent upon successful completion of a background check, a criminal conviction is not an automatic bar to being hired at the Counseling Center.
+Eligibility for hiring will be determined by the Counseling Center administration in consultation with UW Human Resources.
+Applicants who match to our program but do not successfully pass this background check will not be hired as pre-doctoral interns (see APPIC Match Policy 6b).
 See RCW 43.43.830 for relevant Washington state regulatory guidelines/definitions.

 Applications reviewed will include the following: